Men & Womens Health

 Documentary The Hunting Ground takes a deep look at RAPE on college campuses

-JOYFUL HEART FOUNDATION Friend, It was always having a heart-to-heart with one or maybe two other people at a time, sitting on a bathroom sink or on a stoop.
-This was how I had shared my story up until 2013, when I took a deep breath and, for the first time, recounted my sexual assault—and… Continue reading Documentary The Hunting Ground takes a deep look at RAPE on college campuses
+It was always having a heart-to-heart with one or maybe two other people at a time, sitting on a bathroom sink or on a stoop.
+This was how I had shared my story up until 2013, when I took a deep breath and, for the first time, recounted my sexual assault—and everything that followed—publicly at a Joyful Heart event.

 Moving Forward